-Established in 1970, the Serpentine Galleries are two contemporary art galleries in London’s Kensington Gardens.
-They offer a year-round free programme of exhibitions, education, live events and have staged pioneering exhibitions by exciting emerging talent as well as the most internationally recognised artists of our time.
+The Serpentine Galleries are a pair of contemporary art galleries in London’s Kensington Gardens.
+Opened in 1970, they offer a year-round free programme of exhibitions, education and live events and have staged pioneering exhibitions by exciting emerging talent as well as the most internationally recognised artists of our time.

-Working alongside Hingston Studio, we created a variable logo to be used at large, small and micro scales.
-From there we developed the Serpentine font, Platanus, a process which involves checking the technical quality of the outlines, and establishing the right vertical metric values, spacing and kerning.
+Working alongside Hingston Studio, we created a variable logo for large, small and micro sizes.
+From there we developed Platanus, a process that involved checking the technical quality of the outlines, and establishing the right vertical metric values, spacing and kerning.

 If you would like to know more about how our brand licenses can amplify your brand please contact us.Contact Us